Cream Vs Powder

 Fenty Beauty Match Stix Matte Skinstick

-As the name states, these matte cream sticks that will conceal, contour and highlight – according to your shade selection.
+As the name states, these matte cream sticks will conceal, contour and highlight – according to your shade selection.

 Available in 20 different color ranges from light to deep skin tones.